KrishnanJothi/MT5_Language_identification_NLP/README.md

 - The maximum target sequence length is set to 3.
 - truncation=True truncates the sequence to a maximum length specified by the max_length argument.
 - padding='max_length' pads the sequence to a length specified by the max_length argument.

+<a name="tr"></a>
+## 2.3 Training Results

+The optimizer used is AdamW with the learning rate 5e-4.
+The learning rate scheduler used is a linear schedule with a warmup, which creates a schedule with a learning rate that decreases linearly from the initial learning rate set in the optimizer to 0, after a warmup period during which it increases linearly from 0 to the initial learning rate set in the optimizer.
+Warmup is a way to reduce the primacy effect of the early training examples.